anne-urai/lab_wiki/ProjectIdeas.md

 rank: 4
 ---

-Some ideas for project topics and research questions.
+Ideas for projects are listed and tracked [here](https://github.com/orgs/cocosys-lab/projects/2)

 ### Publicly available data sets
 My motto: if you can answer a question with existing data, why collect it anew?